 Notes to provide additional information

-Where additional information may assist with a reader’s understanding of the elements of total remuneration disclosed in the various categories, footnotes should be used to provide any additional information.
-For further information refer below or see RMG-137 in the right-hand menu under Resource Management Guides.
+Where additional information may assist with a reader’s understanding of the elements of total remuneration disclosed in the various categories, notes and footnotes should be used to provide any additional information in the body of the annual report.
+This is only permitted in the body of the annual report and not in the Digital Annual Reporting Tool data templates.

 Example of footnote use